Caribbean Cruise Destinations

 Anguilla Regatta

-Annual May event hosted by the Anguilla Sailing Association (ASA) and the Anguilla Tourist Board, the Annual Anguilla Yacht Regatta attracts sailors from across the Caribbean and around the world.
+Annual event hosted by the Anguilla Sailing Association (ASA) and the Anguilla Tourist Board, the Annual Anguilla Yacht Regatta attracts sailors from across the Caribbean and around the world.
+2013 date: Feb 22-24.

-Anguilla achieved its independence from the joint statehood of St Kitts-Nevis-Anguilla on 30 May 1967.
-A boat race around the island, to and from Road Bay, commemorates this date every year.
+Anguilla achieved its independence from the joint statehood of St Kitts-Nevis-Anguilla on May 30, 1967.
+Month long celebrations commemorate Anguilla Day.
+On Anguilla Day, the Around the Island Boat Race, is a race around the island, to and from Road Bay.

 Anguilla Carnival